thuongbuihoai-agilityio/react-training/dealer-marketing/README.md

 # OVERVIEW

-- This document provides a detailed estimate of the Next.JS Practice
+- This document provides a detailed estimate of the Next.JS Practice.
+This practice creates a Dealer-Marketing app with goals that I can apply Next.js knowledge.

 ## FEATURES